How To Photograph Wildlife In Antarctica

 The above photo showcases the skill of our driver/guide and is a testament to their understanding of animal biology.

 As you can see our approach was made in such a way that the seal, while aware of us, is quite unfazed by our presence.

 Photos are such an important part of the way we remember major events and adventures throughout our lives.
 And, for a serious photographer, a trip without great photos will often be considered a failure.
-I traveled to Antarctica with Aurora Expeditions.
-Thanks to the great crew and guides on the Polar Pioneer for helping photographers like me make so many great photos.
+The above photo was made on a special photography tour I co ran to Antarctica with my friend and colleague David Burren through Aurora Expeditions.
+A special thanks to the great crew and guides on the Polar Pioneer for helping photographers like me make so many great photos.